matheuscamposmt/nn-from-scratch/README.md

 The Network has around 98% accuracy on the divorce test dataset.
 I'm using a sigmoid function and 2 hidden layers (the first with 8 neurons and the second one with 4 neurons).
 It can be used on other datasets.

-The divorce dataset I used: https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set, each question is classified on a scale of 0 to 4.
+The divorce dataset I used: https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set.
+Each question is classified on a scale of 0 to 4.

 The description of each attribute below: